-Q: I’ve never taken an East Asian language or culture.
+Q: I’ve never studied an East Asian language or culture.
 Can I take a class with you?

 A: Yes!
 You are the perfect person for us!
 Start with any of our 101 classes.
 Language: CHINA 101, JAPAN 101, KOREA 101